 Once the first property is owned, for those that have access to the capital (including funds borrowed from a colleague or family member), we have various methods to put that capital to work paired with Fannie Mae financing on investment properties.
 For those that have access to the capital, assuming a local investor-friendly lender, DTI is typically (but not always) a non-issue.

-We are located in the East Bay Area right next to Oakland, but we lend throughout California.
+We are an independent mortgage broker in the East Bay Area right next to Oakland, but we lend throughout California.

 Schedule a free 30 minute consultation with Chris Mason for an “Investor DTI Consult”.